 How are uroliths diagnosed?

 Your veterinarian will perform a complete physical examination and obtain a medical history from you.
 This examination will include abdominal palpitation, including the bladder.
 Most uroliths in the bladder are not palpable, however, your veterinarian may discover a full bladder as a result of obstruction.

 Your veterinarian will wish to perform some tests, some of which may include:

 - Urinalysis - To check for the presence of blood (hematuria), white blood cells (pyuria, bacteria (bacteriuria) and crystals (crystalluria) in the urine.
 This will also show the pH of the urine.

 - X-Ray or ultrasound - To identify most uroliths.
 This will show the location and size of the uroliths.

-- Analysis of the stones - To determine what type of stone(s) your cat has.
+- Microscopic analysis of the stones - To determine what type of stone(s) your cat has.
 This will help your veterinarian determine the treatment plan.